odinuv/web/articles/security/sql-injection.md

 `$actualFilters` array.

 {: .note}
-Another way is to generate SQL query with ':something' kind of placeholders, than remeber the value and placeholder in an associative array and then call `bindValue()` inside a loop driven by that associative array.
+Another way is to generate SQL query with ':something' kind of placeholders, than remember the value and placeholder in an associative array and then call `bindValue()` inside a loop driven by that associative array.

 ## Summary